cfpb/design-system/docs/pages/typography.md

   scale, and capitalization to convey the relative importance of each heading within a document.
 Readability, accessibility, and font smoothing to allow all users to efficiently read and absorb textual information.
-use_cases: ''
+use_cases: ""
-behavior: ''
+behavior: ""
 accessibility: >-
   Web Content Accessibility (WCAG) standards ensure that content is accessible by everyone, regardless of any disability or user device.
 To learn more, refer to the [http://www.section508.gov](https://www.section508.gov/).

+  ### Don't use type in illustrations or graphics

+  Type should generally not be used within an illustration or other graphic, as assistive technology such as screen readers can't make sense of the words.

   ### Colored type is restricted

   Never use colored type, unless it’s a link.
 This restriction includes all brand colors, including CFPB green.

-  One exception to this rule falls within illustration or other graphics.
-In instances when a designer determines the best solution includes using colored type, color contrast needs to be checked.
-Please use the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to check and confirm the accessibility of color combinations and type sizes.

   Although accessible, the combinations of black type on green or green type on black should never be used.